logichub/brande-help-center/section-10-help/understand-product-updates.md

 **Option B: Help Center**
 Click your profile icon (top right) > **Help Center** > Look for a **"What's New"** or **"Updates"** section.

-**Option C: Dashboard**
+**Option C: Header Announcements**
-[NEEDS REVIEW: whether changelog appears as a widget on the dashboard]

-A changelog or announcements widget may appear on your dashboard.
+The **Announcements** button in the top header is a Canny.io changelog widget anchored to the bell area.
+Click it to open the changelog popover.
+The dashboard itself does not include a changelog card.

 ## What the Changelog Shows